 - For adults with impairments, the two main barriers to learning are financial reasons (48%) and lack of time (21%).

-Example: A person with a visual impairment attends a class with worksheets that have a small font that they can’t read.
+When discussing accessibility it’s important to understand the difference between accommodation and true access.
+Accommodation means only providing content designed for people with disabilities when it is requested.
+For example, a person with a visual impairment attends a class with worksheets printed in a small font that they can’t read.
 They have to explain their disability in order to ask for a large print handout, and if this isn’t available then they have to go without the resource provided to their peers.

-eLearning creators don’t always know exactly who their content will be going to.
-But based on the stats above, you can see that it’s pretty likely that the content will go to somebody with a disability.
+As an eLearning creator, you don’t always know exactly who your content will be going to.
+But based on the statistics above, you can see that it’s pretty likely that someone with a disability will need to complete the courses you create.
 Accommodating disabled users after creating a whole eLearning module is difficult at best and impossible at worst.
-So, it’s important to consider the needs of disabled users from the start so that they can access the eLearning content you have created.
+So, it’s important to consider the needs of disabled users from the start so that they can access the eLearning content you create.

 The initial stage of learning design is a make-or-break time for accessibility.
 Be sure that your ideas for interactions and navigation can be implemented in a way that is accessible.
-If you intend to use video or audio in your eLearning, plan how you will provide an alternative media form (such as closed captioning).
+If you intend to use video or audio in your eLearning, plan how you will provide an alternative media form (such as open or closed captioning).
 And be sure to test out accessibility during your quality control tests.
-For example, you can download an open source screen reader and test out how well your module works with keyboard only navigation.
+For example, you can download an open source screen reader – like this one from NVDA – and test out how well your module works with keyboard only navigation.

 Practical steps you can take to make your eLearning accessible include: